 Always in the kitchen?
-Consider looking online for a Kitchen Power Grommet, especially if you are redesigning.
+Consider looking online for a Kitchen Power Grommet, especially if you are redesigning it.
 They are not cheap, but the best time to add one is when you’re putting in new countertops.
 This cool, spill-proof gadget pops up when you need to power an appliance or charge a device, then hides away when you’re finished using it.

 Don’t want to see any tech devices when you’re cooking?
 Consider a Rev-A-Shelf Charging Drawer when it’s time to update your cabinetry.
-Neatly tucked away in the back of this drawer are two electrical outlets, two USB charging ports, and power cord.
+Neatly tucked away in the back of this drawer are two electrical outlets, two USB charging ports, and a power cord.

 Want to get smart?
 Look online for a Smart WiFi Wall Outlet Receptacle that has an in-wall charger outlet, USB port, and support for Alexa and Google Assistant.